 Continue Reading: The Aftermath: Turkey Tortilla Soup →

-Continue Reading: Sipping Pretty with Charred Jalapeño and Carrot Margaritas →
+Continue Reading: Sipping Pretty: Charred Jalapeño and Carrot Margaritas →

 These tacos might be my favorite new thing because they’re really a marriage of two of my favorite Mexican foods — tacos and quesadillas.
 I thought about calling them taco-dillas but griddled tacos seemed way more sophisticated especially when you think how that results in toasty tortillas, melty cheese, and all around goodness.